 3. Contractual information

-When the customer makes the booking, they need to be provided with further information including contact details if a problem is experienced during the course of the contract, the complaints resolution process and the ability of the customer to transfer the booking.
+When the customer makes the booking, they need to be provided with further information.
+This includes contact details if a problem is experienced during the course of the contract, the complaints resolution process and the ability of the customer to transfer the booking.

 4. Insolvency protection